Volunteer

 Gilmore Garage Works Youth Mentoring Program

-The Gilmore Garage Works Program is seeking applicants to develop a pool of volunteers that can serve as fill in and full program mentors, mentor assistants, substitutes, and specialized skill experts.
-The program runs through the school year, with sessions Tuesday and Thursday evenings.
+The Gilmore Garage Works Program is seeking volunteers that can serve as program mentors, mentor assistants, substitutes, and specialized skill experts.
+The Gilmore Garage Works Program operates through the school year, September through May, with weekly sessions Tuesday and Thursday evenings.

 Mission: The Garage Works Mission is to provide area high school students with Antique Auto Restoration Skills, Basic Shop Skills, Fundamentals of Automotive Maintenance, Team Work and Employability Skills.
 Students are the most important element of the program.
 In all decision making, and leadership choices; “It’s all about the students.”

-Lead Mentors: Mentors who provide team leadership focused on one area within the over-all Garage Works:
+Lead Mentors: Mentors who provide team leadership focused on one area within the Garage Works program:

 • Paint and Body Team